 Creating the Release environment

-, and this is where most of the Release-specific configuration needs to be.
+The next job we define is create-release-environment, and this is where most of the Release-specific configuration needs to be.
 We pull a Docker image that includes the Release CLI and use it to create a new Release Environment.
 For this to work, you'll need to make sure your Release Account ID and Release Application ID are in the appropriate environment variables.

 Note that you'll need to change the command to install the dependencies you need and run your own tests in this step.